 The pupil can go to their buddy about a variety of different problems, including bullying.
-Something which is usually kept to themselves due to either fear or pride.

-Having someone who is your peer to speak to (rather than an adult) can be a lot less daunting for younger children.
+This is something children often keep to themselves due to either fear or pride.
+However, having someone who is your peer to speak to (rather than an adult) can be a lot less daunting for younger children.

 Remember: The ‘buddy’ must have prior training.
 Significant issues such as bullying should always be taken to a member of staff.

-Putting the Buddy System into Action
+Putting the Buddy System into Action on the Playground

 This is a recognisable area where a child can sit and wait for their buddy to come to them.
-You could also use it as an area where a bullied child can seek some quiet time with someone willing to help.
+You could also use it as an area where a child in distress can seek some quiet time with someone willing to help.

 We propose that you choose an area for the Buddy Bus Stop where playground supervisors or teachers can see it at all times.
 This way, anyone at the bench will receive the necessary attention as soon as possible.

 When you teach children to choose respect, they will be more likely come to someone’s aid.